QshimaQ/Hello-World/README.md

 # Hello-World
 My name is Shima.
-This is my first try to produce a repository
+This is my first try to produce a repository.